It’s that time in our business when we turn the page on the calendar and begin to turn our attention to planning for our success in the coming year.

 Buy Start with Why: How Great Leaders Inspire Everyone to Take Action at Amazon.com

 by Christy Wright

 “Mompreneurs” may be the fastest growing segment of the entrepreneurial population.
 More and more women are looking for opportunities to use their gifts to make money and provide for themselves and their families doing something they love.

 Christy Wright understands this.
 She’s one of them.
-If you’re ready to become one, this book is an excellent step-by-step guide to get started in an intentional and doable way.
-She not only explains business principles, but how to manage your time so you can enjoy both your business and your life, covers critical but often overlooked basic business information like calculating prices, planning for taxes and keeping the books.
+If you’re ready to become one, this book is a step-by-step guide to get started in a doable way.
+She not only explains business principles, but how to manage your time so you can enjoy both your business and your life.
+She covers critical but often overlooked basic business information like calculating prices, planning for taxes and keeping the books.

 If you’re ready to leave the corporate life for a more family-friendly career, this book should be at the top of your list.
 By the way, while it’s written for women, the principles in this book can apply to entrepreneurial men as well.